metasyn/memex/content/entries/thought/quotes.md

 > The end of the human race will be that it will eventually die of civilisation.

 - Ralph Waldo Emerson

+> they were working: doing what they wanted to do. he was not working. he was being worked.

+- Ursula K. Le Guinn (The Dispossesed)